babelfish-for-postgresql/babelfish_project_website/_docs/contributing.md

 happy if people help us to detect bugs and find other problems such as typos in the documentation.

-To help with code review, simply check out [Github](https://github.com/babelfish-for-postgresql/postgresql_modified_for_babelfish) and help with the review process.
+To help with code review, please check out [Github](https://github.com/babelfish-for-postgresql/postgresql_modified_for_babelfish) and help with the review process.

 ### Avoiding license violations